 Fast forward today.

 I am in my early 30s.
 I meet a lot of aspiring entrepreneurs who plan to start their venture soon.
-Most of them do not want to be an Entrepreneur because they have no clue how they will face fears of being an Entrepreneur.
+Most of them do not want to be an Entrepreneur because they have no clue how they will face fears of being a Solo Entrepreneur.

 The fear of failure: